Open-Building-Management/PyFina/README.md

 meta = getMeta(1,dir)
 print(meta)
 ```
-To plot the first 8 days of datas, with a sampling interval of 3600 s :
+To import the first 8 days of datas, with a sampling interval of 3600 s :

 ```
 step = 3600